web-eid/ocsp-php/README.md

 Although our library is designed to work with any minor version of `phpseclib` within the specified range, the `composer.lock` file ensures that integrators are aware of the specific version we consider stable and secure.
-The provided `composer.lock` is intended to be used as a reference, not a strict requirement.
+The provided `composer.lock` is intended to be used as a reference, not as a strict requirement.

 # Code formatting